Office of Black Student Initiatives

 Lorenzo Watson-LeMarche ’20, accounting and finance double major, master of accounting science student at University of Illinois Urbana-Champaign

 Through AU’s Celebrating Arts and Ideas series, the university hosts cultural events open to the community that celebrate the accomplishments of Black Americans.
-Recent events included a panel discussion on civil rights leader Martin Luther King Jr. “From Chaos to Community – A Message of Hope: The Legacy of Dr. Martin Luther King Jr.” and a conversation with award-winning author Jacqueline Woodson.
+Past events included a panel discussion on civil rights leader Martin Luther King Jr. “From Chaos to Community – A Message of Hope: The Legacy of Dr. Martin Luther King Jr.” and a conversation with award-winning author Jacqueline Woodson.

 Keith Wise, Director of Black Student Initiatives